-And, if you haven't already, be sure to register for a free account so that you can receive email alerts whenever new Niagara Falls Ontario listings come on the market.
+And, if you haven't already, be sure to register for a free account so that you can receive email alerts whenever new Niagara Falls, Ontario listings come on the market.

 The city of Niagara Falls is located in the Golden Horseshoe region of Southern Ontario.
 It is set between Lake Ontario to the North and Lake Erie to the South, but it gets its name from one of the most iconic water features in North America: the Niagara Falls.
 The Falls are right next to the city, which sits on the banks of the Niagara River itself.
 On the other side of the river, the city shares a border with the state of New York.
 This lively community has much to offer both visitors and residents alike.

-Real Estate For Sale In Niagara Falls, Ontario
+Homes for Sale In Niagara Falls, Ontario

 Niagara Falls, Ontario spans over 200 square kilometers, includes 11 communities, 67 recognized neighbourhoods, and has a population of about 88,000 people.
 The town itself is considered to be a part of the Niagara Region, but still benefits from being connected to the Greater Toronto Area transit network.